wasmCloud/wasmcloud.com/docs/cli/stop.md

 description: "wash stop command reference"
 ---

-`wash stop` assists in stopping an actor or a provider from an OCI reference on a host. `wash stop` also helps in stopping hosts.
+`wash stop` allows you to stop an actor, provider or a host.
 The user may specify if they want to stop an actor or a provider and pass the OCI reference of that entity to the command.
-To specify a host to launch the actor or provider, pass the host ID using the `--host-id` flag.
+To specify a host to stop the actor or provider, pass the host ID using the `--host-id` flag.
 Following are the available subcommads:

 - `actor`
 - `provider`